 Benefits of Android Device Manager

-Before getting to the part on how to unlock your phone using the Android device manager, let us first explore few benefits related to it.
-Here are few listed features of ADM:
+Before getting to the part on how to unlock your phone using the Android device manager, let us first explore a few benefits related to it.
+Here are a few listed features of ADM:

 1. Lock or Ring

 Lock and Ring is a feature that helps you the most if in case you have lost your device or it gets stolen.
 For instance, if you are having trouble finding your device then you can simply enable the Ring option through the Android device manager.
 It will ring the handset to a maximum volume, even if the ringer is switched off.